podumai/dynamic-bitset/README.md

 > [!CAUTION]
 > This class was optimized and tested for machines with Little-Endian byte ordering.

-Tests are written using gtest framework and located in `<build-dir>/test/bin` folder with executable name `test`.
+Tests are written using gtest framework and located in `<build-dir>/tests/bin` folder with executable name `tests`.
-Run the tests with `ctest` to see if all working correctly: `ctest --test-dir <build-dir>/test`.
+Run the tests with `ctest` to see if all working correctly: `ctest --test-dir <build-dir>/tests`.

 ## Benchmarks